marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index [loop, "termination of"], "break keyword"}}

 Having the looping condition produce `false` is not the only way a loop can finish.
-There is a special statement called `break` that has the effect of immediately jumping out of the enclosing loop.

-This program illustrates the `break` statement.
-It finds the first number that is both greater than or equal to 20 and divisible by 7.
+The `break` statement has the effect of immediately jumping out of the enclosing loop.
+Its use is demonstrated in the following program, which finds the first number that is both greater than or equal to 20 and divisible by 7:

 ```
 for (let current = 20; ; current = current + 1) {